 Additional photos from 1980 by Philip and Pete Payzant

 The Original Henrichenburg lift-lock - in Germany; operated 1899-1962 (web page in deutsch, english, francais, nederlands) [Thanks to Eckhard Schinkel for directing me to this one.]

 "submarine lock" - boats travel up and down underwater in a closed caisson.
 Operated on Somerset Coal Canal for two years in late 1790's.
 Further details will be found at the Somerset Coal Canal (Society) web site, under "caisson lock".

 Modern examples: Wikipedia has a List of Boat Lifts, with links to individual lifts.
-A good example of a conventional modern lift is the Strépy-Thieu boat lift in France.
+A good example of a conventional modern lift is the Strépy-Thieu boat lift in Belgium.
 For a unique modern design, see also the official Falkirk Wheel page or Falkirk Wheel.
 The Wheel reconnects the Forth & Clyde and Union Canals between Glasgow and Edinburgh.

 Comprehensive book on boat lifts (in German):